Huey-Emma/cms/README.md

 ### Installation Guide
 -   Clone the repository [here](https://github.com/Huey-Emma/cms.git)
--   The develop branch is the most stable branch at any given time.
+-   The main branch is the most stable branch at any given time.
 Ensure you are working from it

 -   Run `go mod download` to install all dependencies
 -   You can either work with PGAdmin or PSQL to access your datasbase